Adarsh-Model-Trains/IrSensor-Block-Occpancy-Detection-Lib/README.md

 ## About the Lib
 ```
-Ir-Sensor-lib is for supporing multiple Ir-Sensor bases block together
+IrSensor-Block-Detection-Lib is for supporing multiple Ir-Sensor bases block together
 in chain with less complexcity of the programming

 max we can connect any number of block till the arduino has input pins 2 pins per block